kumar-dhanagopal/oci-arch-cross-tenancies/README.md

 * [Troubleshooting](https://www.terraform.io/docs/providers/oci/guides/guides/troubleshooting.html)

 ## Clone the Module
-Now, you'll want a local copy of this repo.
-You can make that with the commands:
+You'll need a local copy of this repo.
+You can clone the repo using the following commands:

     git clone https://github.com/oracle-quickstart/oci-arch-cross-tenancies.git
     cd oci-arch-cross-tenancies